Hammadi6289/TouchupXS-Express-King/README.md

     2. click handler for remove item from cart screen
     3. click handler for checkout button
     4. Out of stock button light disabled.
+    5. Saving cart settings to the Local storage incase of page refresh.